Holographic Aspects of Non-minimal $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ Black Brane: Non-minimal AdS Black Brane Solution

 in which $rr$- part of Einstein equations for $q_2=0$ is the same as Eq.(\ref{ttq20}).\\ Non-zero component of Eq.(\ref{EOM-Maxwell}) is as follows,\\

 where,

 The solution of $h(r)$ is as,

-These equations don't have analytical solutions.
-Therefore, we will solve the metric and the gauge field equations perturbatively up to first order in $q_2$ as [\cite{Myers:2009ij}]-[\cite{Dey:2015ytd}].\\ We consider the following forms for $f (r)$, $H(r)$ and $h (r)$.
+These equations do not have analytical solutions.
+Therefore, we will solve the metric and the gauge field equations perturbatively up to first order in $q_2$ as \cite{Myers:2009ij}-\cite{Dey:2015ytd}.\\ We consider the following forms for $f (r)$, $H(r)$ and $h (r)$.

 where $f_0(r)$, $h_0(r)$ and $H_0(r)$ are the leading order solutions of Einstein-Yang-Mills AdS black brane in four dimensions.\\ The $h_0(r)$ , $f_0(r)$ and $H_0(r)$ are found exactly as,